lzxindustries/lzxtm/docs/modules/switcher.md

 The two independent busses of Switcher enable a wide variety of different automated routing options.
 For example, one bus can handle video, while the other handles low frequency modulation.

-Combining the A and B outputs of Switcher gives up to 16 possible permutations of the RGB triplets.
-Masking one or both of the outputs with the Disable control inputs expands the possibilities even further.
-If the Disable sources are associated with particular combinations of Select sources, we can achieve up to 64 different combinations!

 ---

 <!--